Britannia Airways Flight 105

 Britannia Airways Flight 105 (BY 105) was an international tourist chartered flight from London Luton Airport for a flight to Ljubljana Brnik Airport (today Ljubljana Jože Pučnik Airport).
 Passengers were primarily British, most of them going to their vacation in Yugoslavia.
 The flight was operated by Bristol 175 Britannia 102 aircraft, registration code G-ANBB.
-The aircraft took off from Luton at 21:10 hours GMT on August 31, 1966, with 110 passengers and 7 crew on board.
-After an uneventful en route flight, radar contact was lost at 00:47 hours local time on September 1 (23:47 hours GMT on August 31st) during the final approach to runway (RWY) 31.
-The aircraft struck trees in the woods by the village of Nasovče, 2.8 km south east of the RWY 31 threshold and 0.7 km north of the runway extended centreline (see Fig. 2), under Visual Meteorological Conditions (VMC).
+The aircraft took off from Luton at 21:10 GMT on August 31, 1966, with 110 passengers and 7 crew on board.
+After an uneventful en route flight, radar contact was lost at 00:47 local time on September 1 (23:47 GMT on August 31) during the final approach to runway (RWY) 31.
+The aircraft struck trees in the woods in the village of Nasovče, 2.8 km south east of the RWY 31 threshold and 0.7 km north of the runway extended centreline, under Visual Meteorological Conditions (VMC).
 98 of the 117 passengers and crew were killed in the accident.

 The reason cited for the accident in the official report was a wrong setting of the altimeter.

-This is the worst aircraft accident to ever occur in Slovenia.
+With 98 fatalities this is the deadliest aircraft incident in Slovenia.

-Aircraft and Crew
+Aircraft and crew

-Bristol 175 Britannia 102 aircraft was a series of aircraft produced for BOAC.
+The Bristol 175 Britannia 102 was part of a series of aircraft produced for BOAC.
 It had a propulsion of 4 turboprop engines and was able to carry 139 passengers and crew.
-The aircraft engaged in the accident was produced in 1954, serial number 12903, registration G-ANBB, and had a total of 18444 airframe hours with 5380 cycles.
+The aircraft involved in the accident was produced in 1954, serial number 12903, registration G-ANBB, and had a total of 18.444 airframe hours with 5.380 cycles.
 The aircraft was not equipped with a Flight Data Recorder since it was not mandatory at the time.

-No publicly available details on the crew.
+There are no publicly available details about the crew.

 Accident

-After overflying Klagenfurt, the crew contacted Ljubljana Air Traffic Control (ATC).
+After flying over Klagenfurt, the crew contacted Ljubljana Air Traffic Control (ATC).
 The ATC supplied the crew with meteorological and other necessary information: "Wind is calm, visibility 5 kilometres, shallow fog over the runway is forming now, clouds 2/8 stratocumulus 1800 metres, QNH 1011, QFE 968 millibars (mb).
 Temperature 10 and dew point also 10 degrees.
 Runway will be 31.
 After Dolsko make left pattern holding, descend down to 4500 by QNH, report inbound."

-The crew acknowledged receipt of the information.
+The crew acknowledged of having received the information.
 When the pilot asked ATC if the Instrument Landing System (ILS) was operating, the ATC answered he had a radar contact with the aircraft when positioned 20 NM southeast from the airport and advised the crew to make an ILS approach to RWY 31, and to report after descending to 4500 ft by QNH pressure.

 The crew acknowledged, reported they were at 4500 ft and would call over Dolsko VOR inbound for the outer marker and asked again if the ILS was in service.
 The ATC answered affirmatively, adding that the ILS was working normally.